matteoventura83/churn_bank_credit_card_eligibility_project/README.md

-# Data Mining for Customer Attrition and Credit Card Eligibility in the Banking Sector
+# Data Mining project for Customer Attrition and Credit Card Eligibility in the Banking Sector

 ## Overview & Objectives